Physiotherapy Clinic based in the centre of St. Albans

 As a Pilates teacher Julie qualified with the Body Control Pilates Association (BCPA) and has been teaching Pilates classes for several years around Hertfordshire, including here at the Orchard Clinic.

-stephanie douglas – Sports Masseuse
+Stephanie Douglas – Sports Masseuse

 Stephanie’s aim is to help each client maximise the potential of their body in order that they can perform to their best, in work, in sport or at rest.
 This can be achieved through regular treatment, education and body awareness.